 - When moving the refrigerator, pull straight out.
 Do not shift the refrigerator from side to side as this may damage the floor.
 Be careful not to move the refrigerator beyond the plumbing connections. - Damp objects stick to cold metal surfaces.
-Do not touch refrigerated surfaces with wet or damp hands. - To avoid damage and help the refrigerator run as efficiently as possible, clean the condenser periodically.
+Do not touch refrigerated surfaces with wet or damp hands. - Never use CHLORIDE to clean stainless steel.